 (n) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.
 Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

 (o) Waiver of Jury Trial.
-EACH PARTY WAIVES, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY SUIT, ACTION OR PROCEEDING RELATING TO THIS AGREEMENT OR ANY CREDIT SUPPORT DOCUMENT“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp., pursuant to a guaranty substantially similar to the one provided on behalf of Party A hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default.”
+EACH PARTY WAIVES, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY SUIT, ACTION OR PROCEEDING RELATING TO THIS AGREEMENT OR ANY CREDIT SUPPORT DOCUMENT

-(o) Existing Transactions.
-In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and be governed by this Agreement.
-To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control; provided that, (i) all Additional Amounts, under and as defined in the Prior Transactions, shall automatically become Independent Amounts under this Agreement, and (ii) all Performance Assurance, as held by a party pursuant to the terms of and as defined in the Prior Transactions, shall automatically become Posted Credit Support under this Agreement, in each case subject to the terms of this Agreement.
+(o)

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.

-(a) The 1993 ISDA Commodity Derivatives Definitions, as amended supplemented by the 2000 Supplement to the 1993 ISDA Commodity Derivaties Definitions and as may be further thereto and otherwise as amended, supplemented, replaced or modified from time to time, (the "Commodity Definitions") are incorporated by reference in this Agreement and the relevant Confirmations with respect to "Transactions," as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
+(a) The 1993 ISDA Commodity Derivatives Definitions, as supplemented by the 2000 Supplement thereto and otherwise as amended, supplemented, replaced or modified from time to time, (the "Commodity Definitions") are incorporated by reference in this Agreement and the relevant Confirmations with respect to "Transactions," as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
 All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.

 (b) In lieu of Section 7.4(d) of the Commodity Definitions, the "Market Disruption Events" specified in Section 7.4(c)(i), (c)(ii), (c)(iii), (c)(iv), (c)(v) and (c)(viii) of the Commodity Definitions shall apply, except as otherwise specified in the relevant Confirmation.

-(c) Section 7.4(c)(viii) of the Commodity Definitions is hereby amended by the addition of the following at the end thereof:

-“For these purposes, a limitation of trading on any Commodity Business Day shall be deemed to be material only if the relevant Exchange establishes limits on the range within which the price of the Futures Contract may fluctuate in the first nearby month and the closing or settlement price of such Futures Contract on such day is at the upper or lower limit of that range.”
+([as discussed during the phone conference, the intent and/or need for this clause is not clear-we will gladly review any alternate language][enron will provide new language for review]

 (d) Section 7.5(e) of the Commodity Definitions is hereby deleted.